mafaruk/AOA-Cpp/20201220_Session2_Variable_&_Data_Types/Variables_&_Data_Types.md

 data is stored into a specific memory location and variable are used to refers to that memory location.
 </br>
 each Variable has a primitive data type assigned to it</br>
-data type tells the compile what type of data it is, such character, integer, decimal etc...
+data type tells the compiler what type of data it is, such character, integer, decimal etc...
 </br>
 below are the few data types </br>
 int = integer</br>